 Our little ones are no different.
 They need their SLEEP to function and develop at their personal BEST.

-Many parents put off teaching their little ones independent sleep habits for a long time, or don't ever do it, because they cannot take the crying which sometimes comes with it.
+Many parents put off sleep training, or don't ever do it, because they cannot take the crying which sometimes comes with it.

 It is important to remember this.
 Human beings are creatures of habit, and we are pretty protective over our sleep environment.
 We don't like things changed.
 We all have our own ways that we like to get ourselves into sleep (eg a shower, pajamas, maybe socks, blanket etc).
 If one of the important elements in that is changed, we are likely to complain or protest against that.

 So I cannot promise that there will be no protest during the sleep training process.
 But I can promise you that I will never ask you to leave your child alone to protest on his or her own.